Step-by-step instructions on what to do

 What do you do in the classroom?

-Read the text of the webpage: does it answer the students’ questions?
+- Read the text of the webpage: does it answer the students’ questions?
 Do they need to do further research to find out the answers?
-If so

 - tell students they are on an answer-finding quest